Kyle678/instaMemebot/README.md

 3. Run Memebot.py
    - Running this launches the task in the background so you're free to disconnect if using a remote terminal
 4. Let Memebot run
-   - Memebot will run as long as you have a steady internet connection
+   - Memebot will continue running for as long as you let it
    - Run stop.py to stop Memebot

 # Viewing information